 Arguments Against Asking About Convictions on Job Applications

-Critics of this question have argued that if offenders seeking employment had a chance to prove themselves beyond the initial application, they’d have a fairer shot to explain their past during interviews or following an offer.
+Critics of this question have argued that if offenders seeking employment had a chance to prove themselves beyond the initial application, they’d have a fairer shot to explain themselves later during interviews or following an offer.
 At that stage, the conviction would still surface during a standard background check unless the individual had taken the additional step of seeking an expungement of their record.

 Expungement in Oklahoma Gives More Options

-Some of the biggest reforms yet for Oklahoma came in May 2019 when state policymakers passed HB 1269 making certain drug and property crimes less severe retroactively.
+Another notable criminal justice reform in Oklahoma came in May 2019 when state policymakers passed HB 1269 making certain drug and property crimes less severe.
 The legislature also passed bills expanding the ability of former offenders to obtain certain occupational licenses and expunge nonviolent felony criminal records.
 Tens of thousands of people in Oklahoma are now eligible for expungement simply for having once been convicted of a nonviolent drug offense.
 If they pursue an expungement, they will legally be able to say they were never convicted of a crime on job applications (as well as housing, school, bank, and similar applications).

 Until questions about arrests and criminal record are universally removed from the job applications, expungement remains the most effective way to ensure that past mistakes do not continue to affect job prospects.
 In Oklahoma, expungement means an applicant does not have to disclose the expunged record to a potential employer.
 Oklahomans need to know that they have options for dealing with a previous conviction and expungement is one way they can get back to life.